There is such confusion in

 As the church was being established throughout the gentile world, note that it wasn’t till about the 90’s and on, that the major infux of gentiles came about.
 Up till the 60’s and 70’s a greater percentage of converts were Jewish.
 Paul’s admonition in the book or Romans was “to the Jew first”, as it was with utmost urgency to reach the Jewish people, why?
 Because the covenant they were under was going to be removed, so the New Covenant that was cut for them would stand alone.
 Any Jew not entering into the New Covenant once the Old was removed would be without a covenant.

 a) 1 Cor.
-7:1-6 the husband’s and wife’s mutual sexual responsibility to each other.
+7:1-6 the husband’s and wife’s mutual sexual

 b) 1 Cor.
 7:7-9 Paul says that not everyone is gifted with the gift of celibacy.